getniwa/particle/README.md

-#Spark
+#Particle

-Golang bindings for the Spark Cloud API.
+Golang bindings for the Particle Cloud API.
 This is a work in progress, but will be released and properly documented very shortly.

 ##Acknowledgements